Dr Maebh Long

 Qualifications: PhD English, Dunelm; MA English National University of Ireland, Cork; BA English and German, National University of Ireland, Cork

 Maebh is a co-investigator of the Oceanian Modernism project, which brings together modernist studies and post-1960s independence and Indigenous rights literature from the Pacific.
-She has co-edited New Oceania: Modernisms and Modernities in the Pacific (Routledge, 2019) and is currently working on a co-authored monograph on Pacific literature, colonial education, and modernism.
+Among her publications on Pacific literature is New Oceania: Modernisms and Modernities in the Pacific (Routledge, 2019), which she co-edited with Matthew Hayward.
+She is currently working with him on a co-authored monograph on Pacific literature, Pacific universities, and modernism.

 Maebh is also in the early stages of a monograph tentatively entitled The Poetics of Immunity.
-This project examines the ways immunity, as a heightened desire for bodily and political security and exemption, became a contagious metaphor for modernist writers.
+This project, supported by the Marsden fund of the Royal Society of New Zealand, examines the ways ‘immunity’, as a heightened desire for bodily and political security and exemption, became a contagious metaphor for modernist writers.

 Modernist and Contemporary Literature in Ireland, Britain and Oceania; Literary Theory